 “I brought my parents as they are the best people who can guide me to find someone,” said Nurnadille.
 “I’m focusing on finding someone who can willingly accept me for who I am.”

-Malaysia is a largely moderate Muslim country, where Islam is the official religion and ethnic Malay Muslims make up two thirds of the 30 million people.
+Malaysia is a largely moderate Muslim country, where Islam is the official religion and ethnic Malay Muslims make up two-thirds of the 30 million people.

-Many young Malaysians meet as young people do in many places, including through the dating app Tinder and on Facebook, but dating is complicated for young Muslims in Malaysia, where public displays of affection and intimacy before marriage is strictly disapproved of.
+Many young Malaysians meet as young people do in many places, including through the dating app Tinder and on Facebook, but dating is complicated for young Muslims in Malaysia, where public displays of affection and intimacy before marriage are strictly disapproved of.

 “Halal Speed Dating is the anti-Tinder,” co-founders Zuhri Yuhyi, 34, and Norhayati Ismail, 41, said in a release, referring to the US-based dating app that has gained a reputation for free and easy matchmaking.

 “Instead of casual hookups, Halal Speed Dating is about dignified and chaperoned meet-ups with the intention of marriage.
 In fact, we do not condone the modern dating that is commonly practiced,” they added.